Long Story Short: Omitted Variable Bias in Causal Machine Learning

-In this paper, we generalize the traditional ``omitted variable bias'' framework for a broad class of causal parameters that can be identified as linear functionals of the conditional expectation function of the outcome.
-Such functionals encompass many of the traditional targets of investigation in causal inference studies, such as, for example, (weighted) average of potential outcomes, average treatment effects (including subgroup effects, such as the effect on the treated), (weighted) average derivatives, policy effects from shifts in covariate distribution, and others---all for general, nonparametric causal models.
-Our construction relies on the Riesz-Frechet representation of the target functional.
-Specifically, we show how the bound on the bias has a simple characterization, depending only on the additional variation that the latent variables create both in the outcome and in the Riesz representer (RR) for the parameter of interest.
-We can thus perform sensitivity analysis with respect to violations of conditional ignorability in a broad class of causal models and target estimands.
+In this paper we develop a general theory of omitted variable bias for a wide range of common causal parameters that can be identified as linear functionals of the conditional expectation function (CEF) of the outcome.
+Such functionals encompass many (if not most) of the traditional targets of investigation in causal inference studies, such as averages of potential outcomes, average treatment effects, average causal derivatives, and policy effects from covariate shifts.
+We allow for arbitrary treatment (e.g continuous or binary) and outcome variables.
+Our theory applies to general nonparametric models, while naturally allowing for \mbox{(semi-)parametric} restrictions (such as partial linearity) when such assumptions are made.
+Our formulation recovers well-known and familiar OVB results for linear models as a special case, and it can be seen as its natural generalization to nonlinear models.
+Importantly, we show that the general nonparametric bounds on the bias still have a simple and interpretable form.

-Moreover, in many important cases (e.g, average treatment effects in partially linear models, or in nonseparable models with a binary treatment), we further show how the bias can be reparameterized in terms of easily interpretable quantities that measure the additional gains in precision, both in predicting the outcome and the treatment, due to unobserved variables.
-Therefore, simple plausibility judgments on the maximum explanatory power of omitted variables (in explaining treatment and outcome variation) are sufficient to place overall bounds on the size of the bias.
-These results recover and generalize recent works on sensitivity analysis such as \cite{CH2020} and \cite{deto2021}.